 Suárez could have had even more goal involvements with a bit more luck; he hit the woodwork nine times (four more than any other player), while only Chelsea’s Eden Hazard (93) and Man City’s Samir Nasri (92) created more chances than he did (88).

 Of all players to have played at least 2,000 minutes in a Premier League season, Suárez’s 70 minutes per goal involvement average in 2013-14 is the best seen in the competition.

 32 Goals, 10 Assists

-Liverpool fans would have been excited with the signing of Mohamed Salah in the summer of 2017 from Serie A side Roma, but they couldn’t have dreamt of a better debut season from the Egyptian forward.
+Liverpool fans were excited by the signing of Mohamed Salah in the summer of 2017 from Serie A side Roma, but they probably didn’t expect a debut season from the Egyptian forward that was this good.

-Salah was involved in 42 goals in 36 appearances – 10 more goal involvements than any other player, while he also picked up the 2017-18 Golden Boot in the Premier League thanks to his 32 goals.
+Salah was involved in 42 goals in 36 appearances, 10 more than any other player, while he also picked up the 2017-18 Golden Boot in the Premier League thanks to his 32 scored.

-Across all competitions, Salah scored 44 times for Liverpool in 2017-18 – this equalled Ruud van Nistelrooy’s record for Man Utd from 2002-03 by a Premier League player across all club competitions in a single season.
-Salah added 11 goals in the Champions League and another in the FA Cup to his 32 goals to take him to 44 overall.
+Across all competitions, Salah scored 44 times for Liverpool in 2017-18, equalling Van Nistelrooy’s record for Man Utd from 2002-03 by a Premier League player across all club competitions in a single season.
+Salah added 11 goals in the Champions League and another in the FA Cup to take him to 44 overall.
 Only Ian Rush (47 in 1983-84) has ever scored more competitive goals in a season for Liverpool, but Salah’s 44 goals came from 13 games fewer (52 v 65).

 Robin van Persie in 2011-12 (39)